-Results from a number of studies suggest that acupuncture may help ease types of pain that are often chronic such as low-back pain, neck pain, and osteoarthritis/knee pain.
-It also may help reduce the frequency of tension headaches and prevent migraine headaches.
+Studies suggest that acupuncture helps ease types of pain that are often chronic such as low-back pain, neck pain, and osteoarthritis/knee pain.
+It also helps reduce the frequency of tension headaches and prevent migraine headaches.
 (3)

 The Reiki is an energy healing approach that originated in Japan and Tibet.
 Reiki involves the use of energy—either biofield- or bioelectromagnetic-based interventions.
 Reiki aims to realign and strengthen healthful energies through the intervention of energies radiating from the hands of a master healer.
 The practitioner does not use their own energy but serves as a channel and directs the energy towards the receiver.
 Reiki can bring overall balance to the body.

-Some therapists use light therapy to heal.
+Light energy therapists use light to heal.
 There are over 50,000 peer reviewed articles on the therapeutic application of laser therapy, as encapsulated in the academically affiliated textbook by Harvard professor Michael Hamblin in PHOTOBIOMODULATION.
 Since sunlight is the beginning of life on earth

 via photosynthesis, it seems obvious that there is healing potential in selective use of the light spectrum.
 Babies born with jaundice are exposed to a particular light therapy that induces oxidation of the bilirubin, thus curing the jaundice.